What is financial wellbeing in the workplace and why should you make it a priority?

 Whatever it may be, if an employee is in financial difficulty, there’s a good chance they are feeling isolated.
 Showing concern and empathy will help them feel more relaxed and well-positioned to find appropriate solutions.
 This, in turn, will help you create a positive workplace culture where people feel comfortable speaking about money.

-As a whole, we need to normalise conversations about money.
+As a whole, we need to normalize conversations about money.
 Talk Money Week, which takes place every November, is a great step in the right direction.
-The awareness campaign encourages people in the UK to talk about money management and recognise the work being done by thousands of organisations around the country to improve financial wellbeing.
+The awareness campaign encourages people in the UK to talk about money management and recognise the work being done by thousands of organizations around the country to improve financial wellbeing.

 Provide resources